 Claife Viewing Station

-It’s hard to imagine today but people haven’t always flocked to the Lake Districts for holidays.
+It’s hard to imagine today but people haven’t always flocked to the Lake District for holidays.
 Until the start of the Picturesque Movement in the 1700s, the Lake District was thought to be an unattractive wilderness — certainly not a place for tourists.

 A new guide to the Lakes